The Dos And Don’ts After A Facial

 It may be tempting to pop and pick your pimples, but it’s best to keep your hands off post-treatment.
 Every time you squeeze or touch a blemish, you run the risk of spreading bacteria and scarring your complexion.

-During your facial, your esthetician will have performed necessary extractions to clear blackheads and pustules.
+During your facial, your esthetician will have performed the necessary extractions to clear blackheads and pustules.
 If any blemishes are left behind, it is because they are not close enough to the surface to extract safely.
 Further picking and prodding will only do damage; your best course of action is to leave them be and book a follow-up appointment with your facialist for further extractions.

 5. Use At-Home Peels Or Retinol

 Give your skin a week to heal before using potent at-home treatments like peels and retinol-based products.
 Your skin is particularly sensitive after a facial, and harsh, potentially irritating products can do more damage than good.
-Rest assured that your esthetician has exfoliated your skin to the max and focus instead on protecting your skin’s moisture barrier with nourishing facial oils, rich moisturizers and deeply hydrating mask treatments.
+Rest assured that your esthetician has exfoliated your skin to the max and is focused instead on protecting your skin’s moisture barrier with nourishing facial oils, rich moisturizers and deeply hydrating mask treatments.
 Our pick: Blend Rosehip Triple C+E Firming Oil with Coconut Age Corrective Moisturizer for long-lasting moisture.

 Ready to put these after facial dos and don’ts into action?
 Book your next facial treatment at an Eminence Organics Spa Partner near you.